pyca/cryptography/docs/fernet.rst

             therefore be visible to a possible attacker.

     .. method:: decrypt(token, ttl=None)

+        Decrypts a Fernet token.
+If successfully decrypted you will receive the original plaintext as the result, otherwise an exception will be raised.
+It is safe to use this data immediately as Fernet verifies that the data has not been tampered with prior to returning it.

         :param bytes token: The Fernet token.
 This is the result of calling :meth:`encrypt`.